Mdhvince/UAV-Autonomous-control/README.md

 - k=3 : jerk
 - k=4 : snap

-So a good trajectory for this system can be thought as minimum snap trajectory, hence a trajectory that minimize the snap criterion.
+So a good trajectory for this system can be thought of as a minimum snap trajectory, hence a trajectory that minimizes the snap criterion.
 So we need to find the optimal path

 $$
 \boxed{